manueltortega/contabo-vps-gitops-argocd/README.md

 ## Overview

-This repository documents the setup process for provisioning and managing a personal VPS (`vps.jmsola.dev`) using [K3s](https://k3s.io/) and [ArgoCD](https://argo-cd.readthedocs.io/en/stable/).
+This repository documents the setup process for provisioning and managing a personal VPS (`vps.plagasagricolas.es`) using [K3s](https://k3s.io/) and [ArgoCD](https://argo-cd.readthedocs.io/en/stable/).
 The goal is to maintain a lightweight, production-ready Kubernetes environment for hosting and deploying personal side projects.

 ---